lsst-camera-dh/confluence-yamlizer/README.md

 ## confluence-yamlizer

 This tool was developed for Python 2.7.3, in Cygwin.

-While it hasn't been run on a linux box, there are no funky Cygwin/Windows hooks in this code.
+Tested on SLAC rhel6-32 (RedHatEnterpriseServer 6.8)

 ### Dependencies, Installing
 #### Hand-rolled libraries (in ./lib)